 Another way of looking at the local economy in Lakewood is to understand consumer spending patterns.
-In Washington State, data on the retail sales covered by stateand local sales taxes can be used to get a better picture of how consumer activity in Lakewood compares to state averages.
+In Washington State, data on the retail sales covered by state and local sales taxes can be used to get a better picture of how consumer activity in Lakewood compares to state averages.
 This does not provide a complete picture of all consumer spending, as food and food products and many services are not included.
 However, since this includes an assessment of taxable sales, this does place a focus on the areas which would have the most impacts on City revenue.

-Exhibit 8 provides an overall perspective on taxable retail sales by three-digit NAICS2 codes on the top eight subsectors.
-As indicated here, the highest amount of taxable retail sales is associated with "Food Services and Drinking Places" (NAICS Code 722), amounting to \$171 million in 2019, or about 12% of the total \$1.4 billion in taxable retail sales.
-Other sectors of note include:
+Exhibit 8 provides an overall perspective on taxable retail sales by three-digit NAICS codes on the top eight subsectors.
+As indicated here, the highest amount of taxable retail sales is associated with "Food Services and Drinking Places" (NAICS Code 722), amounting to \$153 million in 2020, or about 12% of the total \$1.4 billion in total taxable sales across all local businesses.
+Other subsectors of note include:

-- "Motor Vehicle and Parts Dealers" (NAICS Code 441, \$160 million in taxable sales) - Construction of Buildings" (236, \$142 million). - "General Merchandise Stores" (452, \$131 million).
+- "Motor Vehicle and Parts Dealers" (NAICS Code 441, \$151 million in taxable sales) - "Construction of Buildings" (236, \$135 million). - "General Merchandise Stores" (452, \$135 million).

-2 North American Industry Classification System
+&lt;sup>2 North American Industry Classification System